 These additional advantages help enhance various aspects of a website overall.
 For a more detailed description of the advantages of a CDN and why you may want to use one, read our article 7 Reasons You Should Use a Content Distribution Network.

-Legacy CDN’s were built on the premise that more PoPs were better, no matter if the servers themselves weren’t very powerful.
+Legacy CDN’s were built on the premise that more POPs were better, no matter if the servers themselves weren’t very powerful.
 However, this method can hinder the response time of configuration deployments.
-Moreover, as Internet connectivety improved thanks to certain advancements (fibre cable for example), PoPs located in such close proximity were no longer needed.
-Now, many CDN providers offer a medium number of high-capacity PoPs spread globally – described as simple CDN topology.
+Moreover, as Internet connectivety improved thanks to certain advancements (fiber cable for example), POPs located in such close proximity were no longer needed.
+Now, many CDN providers offer a medium number of high-capacity POPs spread globally - described as simple CDN topology.
 Simple CDN topology also helps improve against attacks such as DDoS since they can handle much more traffic.

 - HTTP/2 support